A study of dynamical effects in the observed second time-derivative of the spin or orbital frequencies of pulsars: Unit vectors and their derivatives

-As the equations in section \ref{se:der1} involves various unit vector and their derivatives, in this section we explain the derivatives of unit vectors used in our calculations.
-Here we use a sun centered spherical coordinate systems as shown in figure \ref{fig:posppr3} .
-In this figure, the sun is denoted by `S' and the pulsar as `P' .
-Additionally, $\theta$ is the angle the radial coordinate makes with the positive Z-axis, $\phi$ is the angle that the projection of the radial coordinate on the XY-plane makes with the positive X-axis, and the distance of the pulsar from the sun $d$ is equivalent to its radial coordinate, $b$ is the Galactic latitude, $l$ is the Galactic longitude.
-We have also selected the sun centered cartesian coordinate system in such a way that the Galaxtic centre `C' is along the Y-axis, i.e. have the values of the $x$ and $y$ coordinates as zero.
+As the equations in section \ref{se:der1} involve various unit vector and their derivatives, in this appendix we explain the derivatives of unit vectors used in our calculations.
+Here we use a Sun centered spherical coordinate system as well as a Sun centered cartesian coordinate system shown in figure \ref{fig:posppr3}.
+In this figure, the Sun is denoted by `S' and the pulsar as `P'.
+Additionally, $\theta$ is the angle the radius vector ($\overrightarrow{SP}$) makes with the positive Z-axis, $\phi$ is the angle that the projection of the radius vector on the XY-plane makes with the positive X-axis, and the distance of the pulsar from the Sun $SP=d$ is equivalent to its radial coordinate $r$, $b$ is the Galactic latitude, $l$ is the Galactic longitude, i.e., the spherical coordinates ($r$, $\theta$, $\phi$) are equivalent to ($d$, $90^{\circ} - b$, $90^{\circ} + l$).
+Note that the Sun centered cartesian coordinate system is chosen in such a way that the Galactic centre `C' is along the Y-axis having the ($x$, $y$, $z$) coordinates as ($0, R_{\rm s}$, 0), where $R_{\rm s}$ is the Galactocentric distance of the Sun.
+SP is projected on the Galactic plane as SP$^{\prime}$, i.e., P$^{\prime}$ is the projected location of the pulsar on the Galactic plane.
+The value of P$^{\prime}$C is denoted by $R_{\rm p'}$, which is the Galactocentric distance of the pulsar projection on the Galactic plane.
+As the Sun is orbiting around the Galactic centre, the stable configuration demands that at any instant, the velocity of the Sun has two components, along the X-axis and along the Z-axis while the acceleration of the Sun has components along the Y-axis and Z-axis.